Frequently Asked Questions

 • Great Question!
 Choosing an officiant should be about trust, connection, and chemistry.
 Weddings should be fun, not boring, and about you!
 I will take care of every detail so that you can live in the moment.
-Plus, few other officiants write your personalized love story.
+Plus, few other officiants in Orlando write your personalized love story.
 With my experience and care, you can have the ceremony you have always hoped for.

 • Do you trust Uncle Bob and does he have the experience of a professional officiant?
 Set your mind at ease and let me take care of everything for you.